appsquickly/typhoon/README.md

 Visit <a href="http://typhoonframework.org">the Typhoon website</a> for an introduction.
 Otherwise. . .

+# Usage

+* Read the <a href="https://github.com/typhoon-framework/Typhoon/wiki/Quick-Start">Quick Start</a> or <a href="https://github.com/typhoon-framework/Typhoon/wiki/Types-of-Injections">User Guide</a>.
+* Try the <a href="https://github.com/typhoon-framework/Typhoon-Swift-Example">Swift Sample Application</a> or the <a href="https://github.com/typhoon-framework/Typhoon-example">Objective-C Sample Application</a>.
+* By popular demand, there's also an sample that features <a href="https://github.com/typhoon-framework/Typhoon-CoreData-RAC-Example">setting up Typhoon with Core Data and Reactive Cocoa</a>.
+* Here are the <a href="http://www.typhoonframework.org/docs/latest/api/modules.html">API Docs</a>.
+Generally googling a Typhoon class name will return the correct page as the first hit.

 ## Design Goals / Features

 *Typhoon is a DI library that makes good use of the runtime's (ObjC or Swift) late binding nature in order to perform method interception and forwarding.
 This makes for a very compelling feature list.*

 * Non-invasive. ***No macros or XML required*** . . .
 Uses <a href="https://github.com/typhoon-framework/Typhoon/wiki/Quick-Start">powerful Objective-C runtime approach.</a>